vimpostor/blobdrop/README.md

 ## Features

-- Drag files to other applications
-- Pipe filenames asynchronously into stdin
 - Start drag automatically without a GUI
 - Hide the parent terminal emulator while dragging
 - Automatically quit once all paths have been dragged
 - Auto-hide the GUI while dragging
 - Show mime icons and thumbnails for media
 - Drag all files at once
+- Preview files with a single click
+- Shell completions
 - Act as a sink and print dropped files to the terminal
-- Optionally keep the window on top
-- Quickly open files with a single click
-- Respect system dark mode
-- Shell completions
+- Pipe filenames asynchronously into stdin

 ### Frontends